mrchantey/forky/docs/src/gamai/selectors.md

 ```

 Actions that determine scores are sometimes referred to as `considerations` , `conditions`, `filters`, or `scorers`.
-It can also be helpful to think of them as the `edges` of child nodes when diagramming:
+It can also be helpful to think of them as the `edges` of child nodes when creating a diagram:
 ```mermaid
 graph TB;
 	first_passing_score -- score_always_fail --- child1;